Click on session titles to expand for more detail

 Speakers:

-• Siobhan Cull, Maddy Eggleston & Dave Brown, National Museums Liverpool
+- Siobhan Cull, Maddy Eggleston & Dave Roberts, National Museums Liverpool

 24. Beyond the Tick Box – Rethinking Skills, Learning, and Evaluation